 It probably won’t.
 And that’s because the typical retirement fund is invested in a wide array of financial markets — not just stocks, but potentially bonds, commodities and real estate, according to Martin.

 “So it’s much more diversified,” Martin said.
 “While [GameStop] is getting a lot of press and a lot of headlines, it’s a very, very small part of the overall stock market, much less all the financial markets.”

-GameStop stocks and those like it may be owned in an Exchange Traded Fund or index fund, Aggarwal said, but in the long-run, a couple of stocks are not going to have a major impact on valuations.
+GameStop stocks and those like it may be owned in an Exchange Traded Fund or index fund, said Reena Aggarwal, a finance professor at Georgetown University.
+But in the long-run, a couple of stocks are not going to have a major impact on valuations.
 She also pointed out that the stock market does tend to go up, on average, which means you shouldn’t worry about your long-term portfolio.

 Aggarwal and Martin both said that events like these might shake individual investors’ faith in the market and that it’s working against them or rigged.